Leon County, Florida Records

 - Florida State College for Women and Florida Agricultural and Mechanical College for Negroes are located in Tallahassee, and also the State Supreme Court.

 - DeSoto and his men wintered in Tallahassee or immediate vicinity October 25, 1539, to March 2, 1540.

 - One night in July, 1839, Mr. Green Chairs, his wife and six children were attacked by Indians five miles southeast of Tallahassee.
 Mrs. Chairs was shot dead.
 Mr. Chairs, a grown daughter and three children escaped in the darkness.
 Two young children were burned alive.
 Niles' National Register, August 10, 1839.

 Leon County, FL Courthouse

 The following indicates what vital, land, probate, and court records are in Leon county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Leon County Clerk of the Circuit Court / County Clerk has Marriage Records from 1825, Land Records from 1825, Probate Records from 1824 and Court Records from 1825.
 The County Clerk of the Circuit Court / County Clerk is custodian of all records of all predecessor courts, whether justice of the peace, city, county, probate, civil, or criminal.